Learn Who We Are Here

 Growing from small roots to serve the wider community

-Lake City United Methodist Church has its roots in the Methodist Episcopal Church that was founded in 1864? in Lake City, MN and the original church was built on the corner of Oak St and Chestnut St. That church building was used until 1962? when it was replaced by the current building.
+Our church, formerly known as Lake City United Methodist Church, has its roots in the Methodist Episcopal Church that was founded in 1864? in Lake City, MN and the original church was built on the corner of North Oak St and Chestnut St. That church building was used until 1962 when it was replaced by the current building.
 Many pastors have served this charge over the intervening years.
 The Methodist Church has what are called “itinerant pastors” because they are appointed by the Conference and are moved from charge to charge every few years.